Purge and the Golden Rule

 Purge - Cleansing the House of Pests

-The method for dealing with them was to clean the place regularly.
-Those who chose to do the process themselves referred to the process as ‘Bleach, Borax, and Brighteners’.
+The method for dealing with the bugs was to clean the place regularly.
+Those who chose to do the process themselves referred to the process as "Bleach, Borax, and Brighteners".
 It was an ongoing process dangerous to pets and children.
 But you get used to the conditions you live in when you do not know better.
 To find Insects sharing the residence was normal, and so was the cleansing.